Timinator2000/Algorithm_X/12 - your turn/02 - kakuro solver.md

 # Tougher Input to Parse

 The input for Kakuro Solver is a bit challenging, but I encourage you to make your goal to copy what has been done on every logic puzzle so far.
-A dictionary is used to store pointers to all the cells on the grid and a list has pointers to all the groups.
+A dictionary is used to store pointers to all the cells of the grid and a list is used to held pointers to all the groups.

 This puzzle validates the choice of a dictionary for the grid over any type of 2-dimensional array.
 Why?
 The only important cells to put in the dictionary are cells in the Kakuro grid that are either empty or already contain a number.
 A number of cells in the Kakuro grid are used to tell us how to group cells and what the sum of the cells in the group must be.